 Skoblow v.
 Ameri-Manage, Inc.

 In Skoblow v.
 Ameri-Manage, a dentist sued a bunch of his former co-workers for essentially talking trash about him before his termination.
-In the end, though, the suing dentist lost because the judge deemed the conversation between his colleagues to be privileged since it focused on his job performance, which, in these circumstances, was a relevant, professional topic of conversation amongst the defendants.
+In the end, the suing dentist lost because the judge deemed the conversation between his colleagues to be privileged since it focused on his job performance, which, in these circumstances, was a relevant, professional topic of conversation among the defendants.

 Contact A Dentist Defamation Attorney